aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The program declares several capabilities of an "enemy".
 An enemy can move in a variety of directions (left, right, up, down) at will; an enemy can also "hit" a player, but only if it is "near the player".
 The interpreter is told what it means for the enemy to be near the player (in terms of x and y coordinates) and what it means for it to hit the player (the player's health decreases).
 The interpreter is also told what it means for a player to be dead (in terms of its "health").
 Then the enemy is given the order to "ensure the player is dead".

-One thing to note, unfortunately, is that this code is quite verbose, there seems to be a lot of unnecessary repetition; we will try addressing this problem in the next chapter.
+One thing to note, unfortunately, is that this code is quite verbose and there seem to be a lot of unnecessary repetitions; we will try addressing this problem in the next chapter.

 The overall effect of the program, when run in simulation mood, is to show a static black dot (the player), and a moving red dot (the enemy) that attempts to reach the black dot, changing direction if necessary (for example when the position of the player is changed by modifying its x-coord or y-coord attributes through the REPL).
 Once the enemy reaches the player, it will "hit" it until the player's health becomes zero.
-At that point (when the player is "dead") if it changes position again, the enemy will not move; unless of course the health of the player is incremented through the REPL, which will cause the enemy to "reawaken" and resume "chasing" the player.
+At that point (when the player is "dead"), if it changes position again, the enemy will not move; unless of course the health of the player is incremented through the REPL, which will cause the enemy to "reawaken" and resume "chasing" the player.

-This behavior of the enemy is achieved without telling the enemy explicitly what to do, it is rather through the `plan()` function (which we have discussed earlier) that a strategy for the enemy is automatically computed.
+This behavior of the enemy is achieved without telling the enemy explicitly what to do, as it is rather the `plan()` function (@planFunction) under the hood that computes a strategy for the enemy.

-A strategy is expressed in terms of the actions that are available to the enemy, for instance: "enemy moves right, enemy moves up, enemy hits player, enemy hits player", this would work (for example) if the enemy was at position (1,2) on the Cartesian plane and the player was at position (2,3) and had 2 health points.
+A strategy is expressed in terms of the actions that are available to the enemy.
+For instance, `the enemy moves right, the enemy moves up, the enemy hits the player, the enemy hits the player`, would work (for example) if the enemy was at position (1,2) on the Cartesian plane and the player was at position (2,3) and had 2 health points.

-Of course, as we have said before, what is actually computed during a simulation session is generally a partial plan, that only gets the enemy closer to accomplishing the goal (and in this case, this literally means getting _closer_ to the player).
+Of course, as we have said before, what is actually computed during a simulation session is generally a partial plan, that only gets the enemy closer to accomplishing the goal (and, in this case, this literally means getting _closer_ to the player).

-Another thing to note about the program is that the way the rule for the predicate "near" is defined introduces a problem that we will also discuss (and propose a tentative solution for) in the next chapter.
+Another thing to note about the program is that the way the rule for the predicate "near" is defined introduces a problem that we will also discuss (also proposing a tentative solution for it) in the next chapter.

-Below are four commented screenshots that show the execution of this program in the interactive environment (REPL).
+Figures 2-5 show four commented screenshots that illustrate the execution of this program in the interactive environment (REPL).

 #figure(
 	image("figures/repl1.png", width: 80%),